TaitoUnited/react-native-template/docs/CODE_SIGNING.md

 3. Follow the [instructions](https://developer.apple.com/help/account/create-certificates/create-a-certificate-signing-request) to create a certificate signing request (CSR) using Keychain Access on your Mac.

+> Note: You can put your work email as the user email and the name of the client and name of the certificate as the common name (e.g. _XX Oy - Distribution Managed_).

 4. Upload the CSR to the Apple Developer portal and click _Continue_.

 5. Download the certificate and double-click it to install it in your Keychain.

 6. Open Keychain Access and find the certificate you just installed.
-Right-click it and select _Export_.
+Click on the chevron to expand it.
+Right-click on the private key and select _Export_.

 7. Save the certificate as a .p12 file and make sure to set a password.
 You should use the password generator from 1Password to set a strong one.
 Make sure to save it there as well in case we need it in the future.